 Click "Yes" or "No".
 See Definitions, Related Party to determine if provider must report a related party.
+Please note, this report is for Attendant compensation only, if the related party does not perform attendant services the expenses are not to be included on this report and answer should be "No".
+If the related party performs multiple functions, then an allocation summary must be submitted that indicates the breakdown of Attendant / non-Attendant wages.
 If the preparer clicks "Yes" then the Step on the main Wages and Compensation page called Step 6.b. will be activated for entry.